 Arcadia Analytics gives providers and care managers the ability to analyze longitudinal data, which can help trigger early outreach and education, increasing disease control rates.

 Arcadians Abhi Kumbara, Amy Werner-Allen, and Michael Simon, PhD created this Markov model data visualization in 2015, using the Arcadia Benchmark Database.
 Abhi and Amy are technical data analysts who help Arcadia Analytics customers extract rich, high-quality clinical information from their EHRs.
-Michael is Principal Data Scientist at Arcadia.
+Michael was Principal Data Scientist at Arcadia.